python-control/python-control/doc/optimal.rst

-* Use a smooth basis: as an alternative to parameterizing the optimal control inputs using the value of the control at the listed time points, you can specify a set of basis functions using the `basis` keyword in :func:`~optimal.solve_ocp` and then parameterize the controller by linear combination of the basis functions.
+* Use a smooth basis: as an alternative to parameterizing the optimal control inputs using the value of the control at the listed time points, you can specify a set of basis functions using the `basis` keyword in :func:`~optimal.solve_optimal_trajectory` and then parameterize the controller by linear combination of the basis functions.
 The :ref:`flatsys sub-package <flatsys-module>` defines several sets of basis functions that can be used.

-* Tweak the optimizer: by using the `minimize_method`, `minimize_options`,
+* Tweak the optimizer: by using the `minimize_method`, `minimize_options`, and `minimize_kwargs` keywords in
-  and `minimize_kwargs` keywords in :func:`~optimal.solve_ocp`, you can choose the SciPy optimization function that you use and set many parameters.
+  :func:`~optimal.solve_optimal_trajectory`, you can choose the SciPy optimization function that you use and set many parameters.
 See :func:`scipy.optimize.minimize` for more information on the optimizers that are available and the options and keywords that they accept.

 * Walk before you run: try setting up a simpler version of the optimization,